eigenfoo/cryptics/README.md

 `cryptics.georgeho.org` is written in a mix of Python, Bash and SQL and is run on my personal laptop.

-The data is published using [Datasette](https://datasette.io/) and deployed on a [Heroku Free Web Dyno](https://dashboard.heroku.com/apps).
+The data is published using [Datasette](https://datasette.io/) and deployed on a [Fly Trial Plan](https://fly.io/).
 Datasette has been remarkably easy to work with and a pleasure to use.

 The documentation is a static site adapted from [`pandoc-markdown-css-theme`](https://github.com/jez/pandoc-markdown-css-theme).